yossigi/compress_roas/README.md

 95.187.117.0/24-24,39891
 ```

- The BGP data-set uses this style of input.
+ The BGP data-sets use this style of input.
  You can only have 1 prefix per line.

 ## Style 2: